 A key part of TBI rehabilitation for blast victims will involve activating the brain’s natural repair mechanism, neuroplasticity.

-Neuroplasticity helps the brain rewire itself to create new neural pathways.
+Neuroplasticity is the brain’s ability to create new neural pathways.
 These pathways allow undamaged portions of the brain to take over functions from injured areas.
-This is how many brain injury survivors can regain the ability to walk or talk even years after their injury.
+This is how brain injury survivors can regain abilities even years after their injury.

 Why Exercise is Crucial for Recovery

-The best way to engage neuroplasticity is through repetitive exercise.
+The best way to stimulate neuroplasticity is through repetitive activity.
 The more you exercise your hand, for example, the more your brain will lay down new neural pathways in response.
-As these pathways become reinforced through exercise, your hand function will improve.
+As these pathways become reinforced through practice, your hand function will improve.

-It can be hard to do the number of exercises needed to activate neuroplasticity on your own though.
+It can be boring to do the number of exercises needed to activate neuroplasticity on your own.
 Fortunately, there are home therapy devices, such as MusicGlove, which is clinically proven to improve hand function in two weeks.

-That’s because MusicGlove encourages users to do hundreds of exercises through an engaging music game.
-This keeps you motivated to continue exercising more than traditional therapy can.
+The magic of MusicGlove is that it is fun to do hundreds of exercises because it is an engaging music game.
+You are motivated to continue moving much more than traditional therapy.

 MusicGlove is covered by the Department of Veteran Affairs.
 This means, if you have ever served in the U.S. military, you can get a MusicGlove free of charge.